 This generation also comes with more standard features, including cruise control, power windows, and a power tilt-and-telescoping steering wheel.
 There are also ports for USB and Bluetooth.
 Additional features for the higher trim levels include keyless entry and sportier exterior accents such as aluminum wheels and better suspension.

-The sixth generation of the Toyota Camry introduced multiple options for its four-door, five-passenger sedan.
-Four trim levels were offered: the CE, LE, SE and XLE.
+The sixth generation of the Toyota Camry sedan introduced multiple options for its four-door, five-passenger sedan.
+Four trim levels were offered: the CE, LE, SE, and XLE.
 All of the trim levels came equipped with a four-cylinder, 2.4-liter engine that made 158 horsepower.
-For those who wanted a larger motor, the LE, SE and XLE came with an optional 3.5-liter V6 engine with 268 horsepower.
+For those who wanted a larger motor, the LE, SE, and XLE came with an optional 3.5-liter V6 engine with 268 horsepower.

 2002 - 2006 Toyota Camry (5th Generation)

-This generation of Toyota's venerable mid-size family sedan grew slightly larger while still providing drivers with the same performance and gas mileage as the smaller, earlier models.
+This fifth generation of Toyota's venerable mid-size family sedan grew slightly larger with a design facelift while still providing drivers with the same performance and gas mileage as the smaller, earlier models.
 This generation notably outsold its rival sedans, making it the best-selling car in the U.S. for several years.

-The engine options remained with the 4.0-liter and the V6, with horsepower ranging from 152 to 186 depending on the desired motor.
+The engine options remained with the four-cylinder powertrain and the V6, with horsepower ranging from 152 to 186 depending on the desired motor.

 1997 - 2001 Toyota Camry (4th Generation)